Jewish revolt against Heraclius: Jewish control of Jerusalem

 The Jews had hoped that Khosrow II would give them all of the Land of Israel in exchange for their support.
-However they were too few to make this a reality.
-From 614 to 617 CE, they are said to have enjoyed control of Jerusalem, although it may have been in a state of relative anarchy for some of this period.
-By 617 CE the Persians had reversed their policy and sided with the Christians over the Jews, probably because of pressure from Mesopotamian Christians in Persia itself.
+However, they were too few to make this a reality.
+From 614 to 617 CE, they enjoyed control of Jerusalem, although it may have been in a state of relative anarchy for some of this period.
+By 617 CE, the Persians had reversed their policy and sided with the Christians over the Jews, probably because of pressure from Mesopotamian Christians in Persia itself.
 Further Jewish settlers were banned from settling in or around Jerusalem and a small synagogue on the Temple Mount was also demolished.
 Instead of supporting the Jews, Khosrow is said to have imposed heavy taxes on them.

 Byzantine return to Jerusalem

 By 622 CE, the Byzantine Emperor Heraclius had assembled an army to retake the territory lost to the Sasanian Empire.
 In 628, following the deposition of Khosrow II, Kavad II made peace with Heraclius, but Kavad II would only have a brief reign.
 The conquered city and the Cross would remain in Sasanian hands until they were returned by Shahrbaraz.
 On 21 March 630, Heraclius marched in triumph into Jerusalem with the True Cross.
 Ancient manuscripts date Heraclius' entry into Jerusalem as 21 March 629.
 Modern scholars increasingly doubt this date for a number of reasons.